-Effects on the Central Nervous System entanyl produces respiratory depression by direct action on brain respiratory centers.
-The respiratory depression involves a redu
+Effects on the Central Nervous System Fentanyl produces respiratory depression by direct action on brain stem respiratory centers.
+The respiratory depression involves a reduction in the responsiveness of the brain stem respiratory centers to

-Fentanyl causes a reduction in motility associated with an increas in smooth muscle tone in the antrum of the stomach and duodenum Digestion of food in the small intestine is delayed and propulsive contractions are decreased.
-Propulsive peristaltic waves in the colon are decreased, while tone may be increased to the point of spasm esulting in constipation.
-Other opioid-induced effects may include a reduction in biliary and pancreatic secretions, spasm of sphincter of Oddi, and transient elevations in serum amylase gonadal axis, leading to androgen deficiency that may manifest as ow libido impotence erectile dysfunction amenorrhea or infertilty.
-The causal role of opioids in the clinical syndrome of hypogonadism is unknown because the various medical, physical, lifestyle and psychological stressors that may influence gonadal hormone levels have not been adequately controlled for in studies conducted to date [see Adverse Reactions (6)].
+Effects on the Gastrointestinal Tract and Other Smooth Muscle Fentanyl causes a reduction in motility associated with an increase in smooth muscle tone in the antrum of the stomach and duodenum Digestion of food in the small intestine is delayed and propulsive contractions are decreased.
+Propulsive peristaltic waves in the colon are decreased, while tone may be increased to the point of spasm. esulting in constipation.
+Other opioid-induced effects may include a reduction in biliary and pancreatic secretions, spasm of sphincter of Oddi, and transient elevations in serum amylase

-Effects on the Cardiovascular System Fentanyl produces peripheral vasodilation which may result in orthostatic hypotension or syncope.
-Manifestations of histamine release and/or peripheral vasodilation may include pruritis, flushing, red eyes, weating, and/or orthostatic hypotension Effects on the Endocrine System nents of the immune system in in vitro and animal models clinical significance of these findings is unknown.
-Overall, the effects f opioids appear to be modestly immunosuppressive
+Effects on the Cardiovascular System

+Fentanyl produces peripheral vasodilation which may result in ortho-static hypotension or syncope.
+Manifestations of histamine release and/or peripheral vasodilation may include pruritus, flushing, red eyes, sweating, and/or orthostatic hypotension.

-Opioids inhibit the secretion of adrenocorticotropic hormone (ACTH), cortisol, and luteinizing hormone (LH) in humans.
-They also stimulate prolactin, growth hormone (GH) secretion, and pancreatic secretion of insulin and glucago Chronic use of opioids may influence the hypothalamic-pituitary-
+Effects on the Endocrine System Opioids inhibit the secretion of adrenocorticotropic hormone (ACTH), cortisol, and luteinizing hormone (LH) in humans.
+They also stimulate prolactin, growth hormone (GH) secretion, and pancreatic secretion of insulin and glucagon.